 Leaves and flowers of the native food are mild and pleasant eaten raw or cooked - added to salads, soups, or cooked into other dishes.
 Leaves often have fuzzy hairs (although less so than Dwarf Checkerbloom); young leaves are most tender.
-Native Americans used the plant for food and medicine.
+Native American peoples, wild foragers, and sustainable gardeners have and continue to value this plant as food.
 In addition, many species in the Mallow family have been used for food and medicine by numerous global cultures for thousands of years.
 Mallows are very high in vitamins and minerals, especially Vitamin A.

 This herbaceous plant has showy, long-lasting rose-colored flowers and heart-shaped basal leaves.
 It’s a welcome addition to wildflower gardens, along borders, or amidst other sun-loving groundcovers (it tends to spread), like Oregon Stonecrop, Nodding Onion, or Early Blue Violet .

 Loss of native habitat is leading to serious declines in this native, edible species.
 By growing Henderson's Checkerbloom, you’ll help ensure its survival in our region.
 It is an important pollen source for various native insects, bees, and butterflies - including the endangered Fender’s Blue Butterfly.
 Its wild home is in valley and mountain meadows through Oregon and Washington - both wet and dry.
 In the last 150 years, since the arrival of Western settlers in the region, Hendeson's Checkermallow has been greatly diminished by disruptive modern agricultural practices, removal of native peoples, and extensive urban development.
 This is a very important plant to restore in our region.